 HTML pages also have searchable text, meaning text you can highlight or search for.
 Screen readers function by reading searchable text; they can't read a document without it.

 Hint: This guide is an HTML page!

 PDFs, or Portable Document Files, can be more or less accessible depending on the document.
-"Born-digital" PDFs such as those typically found in library databases tend to be accessible.
+Born-digital PDFs such as those typically found in library databases tend to be accessible.
 Scanned PDFs are the least accessible type of electronic text, because they often have contrast issues, illegible fonts, crooked or curved pages, or contain handwriting that can’t be converted to searchable text.
-Any PDFs you use should be clean and easily readable.
+Any PDFs you use should be clear and easily readable.
 See this guide for what that means:

 One of the hallmarks of an accessible PDF is searchable text.
 Searchable text can be copied, pasted, selected, searched for, etc. To check if a PDF (or any electronic text) has searchable text, try clicking and dragging your mouse across a sentence.
 If you can select the text, it's searchable.
 If you can't, the PDF is only an image, and screen reader programs won't be able to read it.

-If a PDF does not yet have searchable text, but is clean and easily readable, it can be made searchable during a process called OCR, or Optical Character Recognition.
+If a PDF does not yet have searchable text, but is clear and easily readable, it can be made searchable during a process called OCR, or Optical Character Recognition.
 This is the one accessibility feature that Emerson's Teaching Guidelines During Covid-19 specify for PDFs.
 Luckily, the Ally tool built into Canvas will try to automatically OCR any PDFs you upload and provide them in an Alternate Formats menu.

 How to Find Ally's Alternate Formats Menu

 To access the Alternate Formats menu for a file you've uploaded to Canvas, you or your students can click the download icon to the right of a linked document, then click Alternative formats from the dropdown menu: